dubreuia/intellij-plugin-save-actions/README.md

 Using the save actions plugin makes your code cleaner and more uniform across your code base by enforcing your code style and code rules every time you save.
 The settings file (see [files location](#files-location)) can be shared in your development team so that every developer has the same configuration.

 The code style applied by the save actions plugin is the one configured your settings at "File > Settings > Editor > Code Style".
-For some languages, custom formatter may also be triggered by the save actions plugin.
-For example for Dart developers, enable "Use the dartfmt tool when formatting the whole file" option in "File > Settings > Editor > Code Style > Dart > Dartfmt".
+For some languages, custom formatter (Dartfmt, Prettier, etc.) may also be triggered by the save actions plugin.
+See the [Editor Actions](#editor-actions) configuration for more information.

 Thank you to JetBrains that supports our plugin: they provide an open-source license to us, necessary to build, test and deploy this plugin.
 Check out their products at [https://www.jetbrains.com](https://www.jetbrains.com/?from=intellij-save-actions-plugin).